When moving to Canada, one of the least exciting but entirely necessary things to think about is how to access your money after making the move.

-Online Money Transfer Services (Best value!)
+Online money transfer services (Best value!)

 A relatively new service, online money transfer services work on a peer-to-peer system in which the host website does not directly transfer money across borders, but instead re-routes payments between people in corresponding countries.

 The fees with money transfer services are lower than any other money transfer option and the exchange rate given matches the ‘mid market rate’ – the one you see on live currency websites like XE.

-TransferWise – This company charges a low percentage fee of the total transaction plus a flat transaction fee (amount dependent on the currencies used).
+Wise – This company charges a low percentage fee of the total transaction plus a flat transaction fee (amount dependent on the currencies used).
 The fees are clearly displayed upfront.
 I personally use Wise regularly

 CurrencyFair – This alternative money transfer option charges a low percentage fee of the total transaction plus a fixed 3 euro (or local currency equivalent) transfer fee.